|

 2. For most liquor and mass market wines, pick-up a copy of the Total Wine &

-More catalog when you stop there and use it later to get a Competitive Ad
+More catalog when you go there and use it later to get a Competitive Ad

 April 5, 2008 Update: A new ABC store opened up across from the